Black Panther Party: Groups and movements inspired and aided by the Black Panthers

 In 1989, a "New Black Panther Party" was formed in Dallas, Texas.
 Ten years later, the NBPP became home to many former Nation of Islam members when its chairmanship was taken by Khalid Abdul Muhammad.

 The Anti-Defamation League and the Southern Poverty Law Center list the New Black Panthers as a black separatist hate group.
 The Huey Newton Foundation, former chairman and co-founder Bobby Seale, and members of the original Black Panther Party have insisted that this New Black Panther Party is illegitimate and they have strongly objected to it, stating that there "is no new Black Panther Party".

 In popular media

 Books

-Many former members of the Black Panther Party have gone on to write books and memoirs about their experiences in the party, such as Revolutionary Suicide, the autobiography of Huey P. Newton, Seize the Time by Bobby Seal, Assata: An Autobiography by Assata Shakur, A Taste of Power by Elaine Brown, and many more.
+Many former members of the Black Panther Party have gone on to write books and memoirs about their experiences in the party, such as Revolutionary Suicide, the autobiography of Huey P. Newton, Seize the Time by Bobby Seale, Assata: An Autobiography by Assata Shakur, A Taste of Power by Elaine Brown, and many more.

 The 2021 graphic novel, The Black Panther Party by David F. Walker, is a collection of biographies of fifteen BPP leaders.